louiscouston/starter-hugo-research-group/content/home/welcome.md

 <br>

 The **TAG Research Group** investigates how planetary oceans, lakes and atmospheres work.
-We are motivated to untangle the complicated physics that control climate change and physical conditions conducive to habitable aquatic environments.
+We are motivated to untangle the complicated physics that control climate change and the habitability of the natural environment.